-- Purpose Like a CIC or charity, it has a specific objective of benefitting the community. - Statutory Asset lock The Society's assets may be protected expressly in the Rules so that if the Society is ever wound up, the assets will be applied only for the benefit of the community (not the individual members). - Reinvestment of Surplus A Community Benefit Society's rules must not allow either profits or the Society's assets to be distributed to the members.
-Profits must generally be used to further the objects of the society by being ploughed back into the club.
-By comparison, only a Co-operative Society's members can share in its profits in line with the Society's Rules.
+- Purpose Like a CIC or charity, it has a specific objective of benefitting the community. - Statutory Asset lock The Society's assets may be protected expressly in its rules so that if the Society is ever wound up, the assets will be applied only for the benefit of the community (not the individual members). - Reinvestment of Surplus-A Community Benefit Society's rules must not allow either profits or the Society's assets to be distributed to the members.
+Profits must generally be used to further the objects of the society by being ploughed back into the Club.
+By comparison, only a Co-operative Society's members can share in its profits in line with the its rules.

-3.3.3 Disadvantages of a Society generally
+3.3.3 DISADVANTAGES OF A SOCIETY GENERALLY

 - Registration restrictions To register a Society you must submit a detailed application form which is supported by two printed and signed copies of the Society's proposed rules.
-The form requires you to complete a table indicating the rule numbers in the Society's rules which deal with the matters set out in the table. - Timing It takes longer to register a Society with the FCA (usually a few weeks) than it does to register a company (typically a matter of a few days). - "Benefit to the community" test In order to register a Society as a business conducted for the benefit of the community you must be able to show that there are special reasons why the Society should not be incorporated as a company instead.
+The form requires you to complete a table indicating the rule numbers in the Society's rules which deal with the matters set out in the table. - Timing It takes longer to register a Society with the FCA (than it does to register a company. - "Benefit to the community" test In order to register a Society as a business conducted for the benefit of the community you must be able to show that there are special reasons why the Society should not be incorporated as a company instead.
 The intended use of this structure to reflect a commitment to conduct the business of the society for the benefit of the community may be accepted as a special reason.
 There is no legal definition of "special reason" as such and each case will be judged by the FCA on its merits.
-If there is no demonstrable special reason then the FCA will not permit the registration of the Society.

-- Costs The registration fee charged by the FCA ranges from £40 to £950 depending on whether model rules are adopted by the Society and the number of modifications which are made to the model rules.
+If there is no demonstrable special reason then the FCA will not permit the registration of the Society. - Costs The registration fee charged by the FCA ranges from £40 to £950 depending on whether model rules are adopted by the Society and the number of modifications which are made to the model rules.
 In addition, a Society must pay an annual fee to the FCA to continue its registration. - Lack of privacy A Society must submit to the FCA an annual return together with a set of accounts (which are both subject to public scrutiny).
 Copies of special resolutions and notices such as to change its name or registered office must also be filed with the FCA. - Ownership The ownership of a society through share capital is a different form of ownership from the ownership of a company by its shareholders.
 Shares in Societies differ from shares in companies (including CICs) in that they remain at nominal value so do not give the holder a share in the underlying value of the Society.
 As a result, holders of shares do not generally have any expectation of a share in a capital surplus on a solvent winding up.
 There is also either no right or a limited right for holders of shares to receive any return on their shares.
-This follows from a co-operative society's commitment to a defined set of 'Co-operative Principles' and a community benefit society's commitment to community benefit that any return must not amount to a motivation in itself to acquire shares. - Types of Shares There are different types of shares which can be issued by a Society: - (i) withdrawable shares; - (ii) transferable shares; - (iii) investor shares.
+This follows from a co-operative society's commitment to a defined set of 'Co-operative Principles' and a community benefit society's commitment to community benefit that any return must not amount to a motivation in itself to acquire shares.